 Allowed Non-Storm Water Discharges

-The District adopted the Allowable Non-Storm Water Discharges identified in the TPDES General Permit No. TXR040000 for coverage of Small MS4 urbanized areas.
-The listing of Allowable Non-Storm Water Discharges, as specified in Part II.B of the permit (for urbanized MS4 areas), includes the following discharge types:
+The District adopted the Allowable Non-Stormwater Discharges identified in the TPDES General Permit No. TXR040000 for coverage of small (Phase II) municipal separate storm sewer systems (MS4s).
+The listing of Allowable Non-Stormwater Discharges, as specified in Part II.C of the permit, includes the following discharge types:

 - Diverted stream flows;